-When a signal is propagating through multiple paths each signal component in each path will be in different phase and of different strength when received.
+When a signal propagates through multiple paths, each signal component in each path will be in a different phase and of varying strength when received.
 Should there be no line-of-sight component present, the additive signal will fade according to the Rayleigh fading.

-assuming that the receiver is moving at a constant speed, so that variation of Doppler shifts in different signal paths will cause the aggregate signal to vary randomly in time.
+Assuming that the receiver is moving, the variation of Doppler shifts in different signal paths will cause the signal strength to vary randomly in time.

 but the

-Here is a GNU Octave or Matlab code for the used Rayleigh simulator which outputs a the signal as audio:
+Here is a GNU Octave or Matlab code for the used Rayleigh simulator, which outputs the signal as audio:

 %Rayleigh simulator.
 Jakes model.
 In Octave remember to load the statistics package.